 You need to clean first, with mild dish detergents, mainly because they are non-toxic.
 You can also buy a brewery wash cleaner to make this task more comfortable, and it will reduce the need to scrub.
 Scrubbing can create scratches on smooth surfaces where bacteria and germs can easily hide.

 Once again, you need to pick the right carboy or fermentation setup.
 We will always recommend a glass carboy.
 A glass carboy can be expensive, but it can last you for years, and it’s easier to clean and sanitize than other options.
 Glass doesn’t scratch easily, and it doesn’t absorb oxygen.

 Plastic can become scratched without much work; you will need to change your plastic carboy every 5 to 7 fermentations.

 Once you have all your equipment ready, plus all the tools and accessories, you will be prepared to start buying the ingredients.
 They depend on the type of mead you want to make, but you will always need honey, water and yeast to start.
 The type of honey you choose, as we said before, will determinate the taste of your mead, so pick it carefully.

-As for the yeast, you cannot use just any type of fungus; it is recommended to use a wine yeast for better results and better taste for your drink.
+As for the yeast, you cannot use just any type of fungus; it is recommended to use a mead yeast for better results and better taste for your drink.

 When it comes to water, make sure it is clean and pure, and it doesn’t have any chemicals.
 Sometimes, the water is sanitized using chemicals that are safe to drink, but they will react with the yeast, and that’s not what you want.